 For more advice on swapping your home, read our comprehensive leaflet Your guide to successful swapping.

 You can also read our Mutual Exchange Charter that demonstrates our commitment to helping our tenants swap easily.

 How do I find a swap?

-When you are entering details of the swap you are looking for, don’t forget these handy hints:
+When you are entering details of the swap you are looking for, don’t forget these handy tips:

 - Try to be flexible about the areas and type of home you want.

-- “Sell” the best features of your home - think about what might make it more attractive to others and refer to it in the description of your home.
+- Advertise the best features of your home - think about what might make it more attractive to others and refer to it in the description of your home.
 Does your home have large rooms?
 A new bathroom?
 Friendly neighbours?
 Off-street parking?
-Near a park or public transport?
+Is it near a park or public transport?

 - Upload a photo of your home to show any attractive features.
 You’ll get a lot more interest if you do.

 - Make sure your home is clean, tidy and in good condition.
 Make sure you have reported any repairs that need doing.

 If you are planning to swap to a home with fewer bedrooms, we’ll even help you with moving expenses.
 Ask us for more information about this.